benlye/flash-multi/doc/Module_Connections.md

 ## Native USB Port
 The 'native' USB port (also known as the Maple port) is a USB port which interfaces directly with the STM32 micro-controller in the Multiprotocol module.

-Using it requires that the USB bootloader has been flashed to the module, and the module is running Multiprotocol firmware has was built with USB support.
+Using the native port requires that, at a minimum, the USB bootloader has been flashed to the module.

 _**Tip:** Using the native USB port is the fastest way to flash your Multiprotocol module._

 ### Drivers
-The native USB port requires two drivers, Maple Serial and Maple DFU, which are included with Flash Multi.
+The native USB port requires two drivers, Maple Serial and Maple DFU, both of which are included with Flash Multi.

 ### Modes
 The native USB port has two modes, USB and DFU.
 DFU, or Device Firmware Update, mode is used when flashing the module.
 In USB mode the module appears as a serial (COM) port.